qnkhuat/lifeterm/README.md

 # LifeTerm
-Game of life editor right on your terminal because who is web browser or app these days? 🤷
+Game of life editor right on your terminal because why not? 🤷

-This is completely work in progress there are tons of thing to improve.
+This is a work in progress, there are tons of thing to improve.
 ![](./assets/earther.png)

 # How to
 ### RUN
-> The grid is based on the screen of your terminal, so make sure you larger your screen before run `./lifeterm`
+> The grid is based on the screen of your terminal, so make sure you larger your screen before run

+`./lifeterm`

 ### Keymap